mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/RTC/RTC_Tamper/readme.txt

 @par Example Description

-This example guides you through the different configuration steps by mean of LL API to ensure Tamper configuration using the RTC peripheral.
-Peripheral initialization done using LL unitary services functions for optimization purpose (performance and size).
+Configuration of the Tamper using the RTC LL API.
+The peripheral initialization uses LL unitary service functions for optimization purposes (performance and size).

 In this example, after start-up, SYSCLK is configured to the max frequency using the PLL with HSI48 as clock source.